cyptrix12/Guitar-Recording-Classifier/README.md

 - Axes and margins are removed for a clean graphic output

 #### Typical Workflow
-- Ensure the data_repaired folder contains your .wav files.
+- Ensure the data folder contains your .wav files.
 - Run the script:
     python Spectogram.py
 - Check the Spectograms directory – it should now contain subfolders with the generated spectrogram images.